BrianLevin/Employee-Directory/README.md

 ## Description

 This applications allows the  user to view  their entire employee directory using React.
-The user can sort their employees information by their name or they can seatch them in the search bar.
+The user can sort their employees information by their name or they can search them in the search bar.
  ## Click [here](https://employee-directory4.herokuapp.com/) for the live app.

  This is the home page: